 General principles of pharmacology; modes of administration and effects on organs and systems of the body; special emphasis on drugs used in dentistry, their sources, preparation and therapeutic uses.
 Principles of general anesthesia and agents used.
 Physiology of dental local anesthesia, its use, precautions, and administration procedures.
-Clinical experiences in administration of nitrous-oxide analgesia and clinic.
+Clinical experiences in administration of nitrous-oxide analgesia and local anesthesia are received in HSDH 2305 and HSDH 2405 clinic.
 Lab fee \$10.
 Permission of Program Director required.